Maximilian55/obsidian-to-notion/README.md

     - currently, is there is no match, that property is not added (no new page made)
     - do we want to create pages in the related dbs if they do not exist
     - do we add a property to the obsidian relations that has the db_id for the proper notion db?
+        - update -- added a "Notion name" property to my projects in obsidian. for now this is used as a lookup to get the matching notion name
         - example
             1. read md file we will export
             2. read one of the linked projects (ex.
 2025 - Client LF)